Wedding of Your Desire

 RELIGIOUS / NON-RELIGIOUS CEREMONIES

-said that, if you want me to include a particular religious quote, I am very happy to do so.
-I am very open-minded towards all faiths and beliefs.
+you want me to include a particular religious quote, I am very happy to do so.
+I am very open-minded towards all faiths and

 Non-Denominational Ceremonies